gustavoper/docs-composer-pt-br/03-cli.md

 package for example, you can use "dump-autoload" to do that without having to go through an install or update.

-Additionally, it can dump an optimized autoloader that converts PSR-0/4 packages into classmap ones for performance reasons.
+Additionally, it can dump an optimized autoloader that converts PSR-0/4 pacotes into classmap ones for performance reasons.
 In large applications with many classes, the autoloader can take up a substantial portion of every request's time.
 Using classmaps for everything is less convenient in development, but